roman-milk/roman-milk.github.io/raping-helena.md

  I had no mercy to give.
 This rape, this taking of her, controlled me as I controlled her . . . without mercy, without humanity, with an animal passion I had never felt.

  "Crawl into the bed, Helena."
-Report_Story #2